 You should also read the Medium article Tree.
 A Story of Gender and Power in Theatre, where they explain in their own words what happened.

-What strikes me after reading this article is how weak Allen-Martin and Henley were made to feel, and how little power they had to have their claims recognised.
+What strikes me after reading this, is how weak both were made to feel, and how little power they had to have their claims recognised.
 Basically if you don’t have huge reserves of cash to litigate, there’s not much you can do.

-I wish nothing but good fortune to Ms Allen-Martin and Ms Henley.
-They’re not alone, we’ve all felt the same weight, frustration, and disappointment, at one time in our life.
+I wish nothing but good fortune to both Allen-Martin and Henley.
+You’re not alone, we’ve all felt that same weight, frustration, and disappointment.